The Material: The Most Important Part of a Seal

 POM is a semi-crystalline thermoplastic and is one of the most mechanically resilient thermoplastics.
 POM is also characterized by high rigidity, a low coefficient of friction, very good dimensional stability and very good water resistance.
 In sealing technology, POM is used in conjunction with elastomer seals as a supporting element or support ring to prevent gap extrusion.
 A support and guide ring made of POM is often part of a multi-part compact seal.
 As a pure guide element, POM has been pushed into the background by PTFE and hard fabric, particularly in the MRO market.
 Dichtomatik sealing materials show a very good performance in many applications.
 In addition, also check our premium Freudenberg POM materials being developed in-house.

 POM’s Characteristics at a Glance

-- POM is resistant to mineral oils, greases and hydraulic fluids (HFA, HFB and HFC).
+- Resistant to: mineral oils, greases and hydraulic fluids (HFA, HFB and HFC)

 - Low water absorption